Chicken/Auth/README.md

 The Authentication plugin serves four HTTP endpoints `/auth`, `/login`, `/logout` and `/logout/all`.

 - `/auth` is the auth request endpoint used by Nginx.
-When a request has a valid session cookie it returns a status `200` and `x-minecraft-uuid` header with the authenticated player's uuid.
+When a request has a valid session cookie and `x-forwarded-for` header with the correct ip for that session it returns a status `200` and `x-minecraft-uuid` header with the authenticated player's uuid and `x-minecraft-username` header with the username.
-Otherwise, it will return a status `401`.
+Otherwise, it will return a status `401` unless optional authentication is enabled when `200` is always returned.
+When optional authentication is enabled a header called `x-minecraft-loggedin` is also returned with a boolean.
+If the header is returned with false, the uuid and username headers do not exist.

 - `/login` serves the static HTML file.
 It also sends a `Set-Cookie` header to set a session cookie if the user doesn't already have one.